lnhubbell/Timers/README.md

 Single Page Angular App is served by a SimpleHTTPServer.

 Django Rest Framework backend provides API endpoints for the Angular app to communicate with.

-Common Pitfalls:
-* Trailing slash on angular resource conflicts with django url configurations
-* The resource object returned by Angular's $resource service does not come with a built in PUT method.
-* Cross Origin Resource Sharing